sandrzejewskipl/spotify-scheduler/README.md

 <b>Set up Spotify App:</b>

-- Go to https://developer.spotify.com/dashboard and create a new app.<br>
+- Go to [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) and create a new app.<br>
 - Set the Redirect URI to: `http://localhost:23918`.<br>
 - Select Web API<br>